-- For the purpose of our audit we used overall Group materiality of \$1.8 million, which represents approximately 0.5% of the Group's total revenues. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group total revenues because, in our view, it is the benchmark against which the performance of the Group is most commonly measured. - We utilised a 0.5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+Materiality Audit scope Key audit matters • Based on the financial results of Alliance for the year ended 30 June 2023, we used overall Group materiality of \$2.6 million, which represents approximately 5% of the Group's profit before income tax. • Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.
+Amongst other relevant topics, we communicated the following key audit matters to the Audit and Risk Committee: Carrying value of Property, Plant and Equipment Carrying value of • We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial Inventory These are further described in the Key audit matters section of our report.

+report as a whole.

+We chose Group profit before

+tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured.
+We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.